kamalbuilds/bnb-x-marketplace/README.md

 # Bnb-x-marketplace

- A decentralized cross-chain trading bot
+ A ZK NFT Marketplace , where the NFTs are utilised  to tokenize Real World assets like Real Estate.

  that leverages the data retrieved from PancakeSwap, Uniswap via  NodeReal and 1inch to provide users with a seamless trading experience.
-The bot could be programmed to execute trades.

 # Features